rotemit/FakeNewsDetector/README.md

 Hello!
 Welcome to our FakeNewsDetector, the ultimate tool for Fake News Detection in Hebrew politics on Facebook, created as a final project for our Bachelor's degree in Computer Science.

-In order to run our project, you will need to create a virtual environmentto do so, write the following command inside the project folder: py -3 -m venv <enviorment name>
+In order to run our project, you will need to create a virtual enviorment to do so, write the following command inside the project folder: py -3 -m venv <enviorment name>

 Now you will need to activate it: